Columbia School of Public Health declares gambling addiction as one of the biggest health issues in America

 In its 2013 Diagnostic and Statistical Manual of Mental Disorders, called the DSM-V, the American Psychiatric Association is ready to reclassify pathological gambling as a “behavioral addiction” more akin neurologically to drug addiction.
-This further evidence that it is being accepted as a valid medical condition.
+This is further evidence that problem gambling is being accepted as a valid medical condition.

 Smoking Conflict Snuffs Kansas Gambling

 Despite the statewide ban on indoor smoking, state government in Kansas exempted casinos.
 Research indicates that a smoking ban would drive thousands of patrons away from Kansas casinos.
 Applying this exemption will protect the state’s revenue stream from gaming.